Board Chair Series Episode 3: Françoise Bertrand

 David R. Beatty, C.M., O.B.E., F.ICD, CFA

-One of the world’s most experienced corporate directors and educators, David has served as a Director on 40 boards in Canada, America, Mexico, Australia and England.
-He has been chair of 11 companies, nine public and two private.
+One of the world’s most experienced corporate directors and educators, David has served as a Director on 40 boards in Canada, America, Mexico, Australia and England and been chairman of 9 public and 2 private companies.

 View Profile